 This course has two main academic components: one experiential (practicum) and one reflective (seminar).
 The practicum provides you with direct experience in an inclusive professional setting for 3 hours per week.
 The seminar meets every week for 1.5 hours to explore disciplinary theory through readings, discussions, and personal reflection.

-You will complete your practicum with VIVA Sports Association, the first athletic program for kids and adults with motor and/or intellectual disabilities in Perugia.
-You will assist the staff in managing the athletic activities, helping individuals with a variety of disabilities play sports, including fencing, ping pong, and basketball to develop social and motor skills.
-In addition, you will collaborate with the professional staff in designing new activities focused on music, theater, work, and other themes relevant to integrating those with disabilities into society.
-To get a closer look into VIVA, view this video.
-At the end of the semester, you will present your practicum experience to the Umbra community.
+All students enrolled in this course will complete three contact hours per week with VIVA Sports Association.
+VIVA Sports Association is the first athletic program for kids and adults with motor and/or intellectual disabilities in Perugia.
+Students will assist the professional staff in managing the athletic activities, helping children and adults with a variety of disabilities play sports, including fencing, ping-pong, volleyball, and basketball to develop social and motor skills.
+In addition, students will also collaborate with VIVA staff in designing new activities.

 Important Note: The Critical Disabilities practicum will be on Wednesday afternoons.
 For this reason, you will not be able to enroll in other courses that will conflict with these afternoon meetings.
 You will receive an individual email regarding their course schedule in order to work out any necessary changes.